petchpanu/Data-Science-for-Healthcare/Sentiment Analysis/Deep Learning/README.md

 # Sentiment Analysis of Three Major Hospitals using Deep Learning

 The aim of this project is to predict the sentiment of the customers who used service from Ramathibodi hospital, Chulalongkorn Hospital and Siriraj from the comments from https://www.honestdocs.co/.
-This data will be useful to find insight of the customers and give the appropriate way to improve the hospital services.
+This data will be useful to find insight of the customers which will give the appropriate approach to improve the hospital services.

 ## Methodology